MakingChatbots/ivr-tester/packages/transcriber-google-speech-to-text/README.md

 Follow GCP's [quick-start guide](https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries) to:
 1. Setup a Google Cloud project
 2. Enable the Google Speech-to-Text service
+3. Create a service account
+4. Create then download a JSON key-file for the service account
-3. Create a service account, then set the environment variable to the path of the JSON file that contains the service account's key.
+5. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the JSON key-file

 ```shell
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/key.json